 Stone is a good choice if you live in a cold climate with a short growing season.
 A raised bed made of stone will warm up the soil it contains.

 The stones will transfer heat to the soil in the raised garden bed, which will heat up faster than the soil in the ground.
 This will let you plant outside earlier in the season.

-It will also let your plants survive later in the fall, which is helpful in cold climates.
+It will also let your plants survive later into the fall.
 Having warmer soil and a longer growing season is especially important for warm-weather crops, such as tomatoes, peppers, and cucumbers.

 Stone is also a good alternative to wood in areas with high humidity (such as Florida).
 In these areas, most untreated wood will rot quickly if exposed to water, soil, and insects.

 If you live in Florida or other warm climates, be careful about the heat retained by stone.
 Plants that are sensitive to heat may not do well on hot days if you put them in a raised bed made of stone.

 If there are lots of rocks in your yard (or in a neighbor’s yard), then you have the perfect source of stone for building your raised beds!
 Just be sure to get help so that you don’t get hurt moving large stones.

 If stone is too heavy for your purposes, then consider using plastic instead.
 Plastic is one of the lightest building materials you can use for a raised garden bed.
 In fact, there are several additional benefits to using plastic.

 Pros Of Plastic

 - Plastic is light, compared to stone, wood, and metal.
 If you ever decide to move your raised bed, it will be much easier if you build it with plastic.
 You might even be able to disassemble a plastic raised bed and take it with you when you move to a new home!